 What coffee machine is best for making latte at home in India?

-The Agaro Imperial and Rossmann Aroma both include steam wands for milk frothing under ₹10,000.
-For one-touch latte capability, the Budan Infinity Fully Automatic at ₹64,999 handles grinding, brewing and milk frothing automatically.
+The Agaro Imperial includes a steam wand for milk frothing under ₹10,000.
+For one-touch latte capability, the Wonderchef Regenta (₹54,779) and Budan Infinity Fully Automatic (₹64,999) both handle grinding, brewing and milk frothing automatically.
+The Wonderchef Regenta has the advantage of Wonderchef’s established Indian service network.

 How do I maintain a coffee machine in India’s climate?